-- The Vehicle Info Menu displays. - 4.
-When the retrieval process is completed, a complete list of modules supported by the vehicle under test is shown on the Scan Tool's display.
-Use the UP and DOWN buttons, as necessary, to view the entire list. - When you have finished viewing the list of available modules, press the LD/M button to return to the "System Test Menu."
+- The Vehicle Info Menu displays.

+- When you have finished viewing the list of available modules, press the LD/M button to return to the "System Test Menu."

 Viewing In-use Performance Tracking (IPT)

 The Scan Tool can retrieve In-use Performance Tracking (IPT) statistics for monitors supported by the vehicle under test.
 Two values are returned for each monitor; the number of times that all conditions necessary for a specific monitor to detect a malfunction have been encountered (XXXCOND), and the number of times that the vehicle has been operated under the specific conditions for the monitor (XXXCOMP).
 Statistics are also provided for the number of times the vehicle has been operated in OBD monitoring conditions (OBDCOND), and the number of times the vehicle's engine has been started (IGNCNTR).